Hycient195/Hycient195/README.md

 Excluding developing technologies, I believe there is need in rolling out clean, reusable, testable and maintainable bug free code to improve the efficiency of a product and its scalability as it progresses in growth, by implementation of industry based standard of writing and deploying code.

-- 🌴 Aside developing technologies, I am currently learning Go programming langauge for building web applications, and intermediate to advanced algorithms for manipulating complex data structures.
+- 🌴 Aside developing technologies, I am currently learning C# programming langauge and .Net for building web applications, and intermediate to advanced algorithms for manipulating complex data structures.

 - 🚪 I am open to front-end roles for both full-time and contract gigs, as well as junior level back-end roles, you can contact me via any of the provided media on the left of this page.